metagol/metagol/README.md

 In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` denote existentially quantified higher-order variables, and the symbols `A`, `B`, and `C` denote universally quantified first-order variables.
 The list of symbols in the first argument denote the existentially quantified variables which Metagol will attempt to find substitutions for during the learning.

 Metarules are currently supplied by the user.
-We are working on automatically identifying the necessary metarules, and preliminary work is detailed in the following paper:
+We are working on automatically identifying the necessary metarules, with preliminary work detailed in the following paper:

 * A. Cropper and S.H.
 Muggleton.
 [Logical minimisation of meta-rules within meta-interpretive learning](http://andrewcropper.com/pubs/ilp14-minmeta.pdf).
 In Proceedings of the 24th International Conference on Inductive Logic Programming, pages 65-78.
 Springer-Verlag, 2015.
 LNAI 9046.